CAPE: Survivor Advocacy & Healing

 How We Can Help

-CAPE provides advocacy and support services to all members of the University campus that have experience and/or been impacted by interpersonal violence.
+CAPE provides advocacy and support services to all members of the University campus that have experienced and/or been impacted by interpersonal violence.

 • Help survivors navigate the university, medical, criminal, and/or legal systems